 - Applying site columns

 These changes to the attached site’s design function as an overwrite, not an uninstall or reinstall of previously applied site designs.
-Creators can also work backwards and apply existing communication site designs to their hubs.
+Creators can also work backward and apply existing communication site designs to their hubs.

 Building intranet sites on a reliable and agile foundation